 - If any deadline falls on a non-workday or any University approved holiday, the deadline shall be extended until the next business day.

 All Reviews Except Reviews Concerning Discharge for Cause

-To file a formal request for review, the employee must complete an EPA Non-Faculty Request for Review Form and submit the form to his/her supervisor and a copy to the Director of Employee Relations in the Human Resources office.
+To file a formal request for review, the employee must complete an EHRA Non-Faculty Request for Review Form and submit the form to his/her supervisor and a copy to the Director of Employee Relations in the Human Resources office.

 A final University decision must be issued within 120 days from the date the request for review is filed:

 - The employee and the university may mutually agree to extend the time in either case.
 Any extensions of time lines should be documented, signed by employee and supervisor with a copy being submitted to the HR Department.

 - Any University correspondence to the employee regarding the review will inform him/her of the next step in the appeals process.

 Step 1-Discussion between Employee and Immediate Supervisor or the Appropriate Supervisor (This step is skipped in the case of a dismissal or demotion because the immediate supervisor cannot overrule the dismissal or demotion decision.)

 |1.
 Within 15 calendar days of the problem’s occurrence, the employee should complete the EHRA Employee Request for Review Form.
 The original should be submitted to the HR Department.|